70s Hala Triple Cone Flush Mount

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: Made in several variations, as you can see below: several different wall lamps and flush mounts.
+Other versions: The 70s Hala triple cone flush mount was made in several variations, as you can see below: several different wall lamps and flush mounts.
 Also made as a table lamp.

 Hala Zeist Lampenfabriek